Opinions are fun. My friends tell me I am someone with lots of opinions

 At the end of the hearing I had come to 4 distinct conclusions:

 The second observation I have is that Dianne Feinstein demonstrated the absolute worst possible conduct in a Congressional hearing reinforcing all our worst images of politics and political behavior.
 She had innuendo and supposed evidence that she sat on for nearly two months.
 Her motive was clearly not to seek the truth, but how to best time the release to disrupt the appointment process.
 The result is that Senator Feinstein defamed someone with no credible evidence to support her claims and with no ultimate apology afterwards.
 To further exaggerate her cause she proposed that his appointment to SCOTUS would directly relate to increased deaths due to mass shooting.
 This is not behavior that the rest of us living in the real world are allowed to do without legal consequence.
+Access to guns is defined by Congress, the SCOTUS only determines if the law is valid within the constraints outlined in the Constitution.

-The third key point is that the satisfaction that I got from watching Brett Kavanaugh’s rebuttal to the Senate Judiciary Committee on the afternoon of September 27th.
+The third key point is that the personal satisfaction I got from watching Brett Kavanaugh’s rebuttal to the Senate Judiciary Committee on the afternoon of September 27th.
 Judge Kavanaugh in an emotional statement tore into key Committee members for their handling of the sexual misconduct allegation and how they released them.
 He pulled no punches in sharing how defaming the accusations were to him and his family, especially considering there was no corroborating evidence brought forward to support the accusations’.

 The last key observation is about demeanor.
 While I enjoyed Judge Kavanaugh’s rebuke of the committee’s behavior, it was a slap that was long overdue; I still somehow expect a justice of Supreme Court to be somehow above such outburst.
 During the Clarence Thomas hearings in 1991, accusations were made by Anita Hill of sexual misconduct by Judge Thomas.
 The FBI investigated the case over 3 days before submitting a report to the committee.
 Ultimately Judge Thomas was approved by a vote of 52-48.
 During the time that the accusations surfaced, Judge Thomas remained calm and avoided a heated battle with committee members.
 Maybe in our 21st century, such calm under fire is no longer in style and I am just being idealist.